GideonWolfe/pTable/README.md

 This program is a personal project, and I am only a chemistry student not an expert.
 Please feel free to suggest corrections and new features!

+### Known Issues:
+* Fixed screen size will break on different screens.
+Needs to be dynamically allocated.
+* Notepad is glitchy as heck.
+Will add persistance